 (g) A defendant who is ordered to transfer firearms under paragraph (f) must file proof of transfer as provided for in this paragraph.
 If the transfer is made to a third party, the third party must sign an affidavit under oath before a notary public either acknowledging that the defendant permanently transferred the defendant's firearms to the third party or agreeing to temporarily store the defendant's firearms until such time as the defendant is legally permitted to possess firearms.
 The affidavit shall indicate the serial number, make, and model of all firearms transferred by the defendant to the third party.
 The third party shall acknowledge in the affidavit that the third party may be held criminally and civilly responsible under section 624.7144 if the defendant gains access to a transferred firearm while the firearm is in the custody of the third party.
-If the transfer is to a law enforcement agency or federally licensed firearms dealer, the law enforcement agency or federally licensed firearms dealer shall provide proof of transfer to the defendant.
-The proof of transfer must specify whether the firearms were permanently or temporarily transferred and include the name of the defendant, date of transfer, and the serial number, make, and model of all transferred firearms.
+If the transfer is to a law enforcement agency or federally licensed firearms dealer, the law enforcement agency or federally licensed firearms dealer must specify whether the firearms were permanently or temporarily transferred and include the name of the defendant, date of transfer, and the serial number, make, and model of all transferred firearms.
 The defendant shall provide the court with a signed and notarized affidavit or proof of transfer as described in this section within two business days of the firearms transfer.
 The court shall seal affidavits and proofs of transfer filed pursuant to this paragraph.

 (h) When a person is convicted of a violation of this section or section 609.221, 609.222, 609.223, 609.224, or 609.2247, and the court determines that the assault was against a family or household member, the court shall determine by a preponderance of the evidence if the person poses an imminent risk of causing another person substantial bodily harm.
 Upon a finding of imminent risk, the court shall order that the local law enforcement agency take immediate possession of all firearms in the person's possession.
 The local law enforcement agency shall exercise due care to preserve the quality and function of the defendant's firearms and shall return the firearms to the person upon request after the expiration of the prohibiting time period, provided the person is not otherwise prohibited from possessing firearms under state or federal law.
 The local law enforcement agency shall, upon written notice from the person, transfer the firearms to a federally licensed firearms dealer or a third party who may lawfully receive them.
-Before a local law enforcement agency transfers a firearm under this paragraph, the agency shall require the third party or federally licensed firearms dealer receiving the firearm to submit an affidavit or proof of transfer that complies with the requirements for affidavits or proofs of transfer established in paragraph (g).
-The agency shall file all affidavits or proofs of transfer received with the court within two business days of the transfer.
-The court shall seal all affidavits or proofs of transfer filed pursuant to this paragraph.
-A federally licensed firearms dealer or third party who accepts a firearm transfer pursuant to this paragraph shall comply with paragraphs (f) and (g) as if accepting transfer from the defendant.
+Before a local law enforcement agency transfers a firearm under this paragraph, the agency shall require the third party or federally licensed firearms dealer receiving the firearm to submit an affidavitor proof of transfer that complies with the requirements for affidavits or proofs of transfer received with the court within two business days of the transfer.
+The court shall seal all affidavits or proofs of transfer received with the court within two business days of the transfer.
+The court shall seal all affidavits or proofs of transfer filed pursuant to this paragraph shall comply with paragraphs (f) and (g) as if accepting transfer from the defendant.
 If the law enforcement agency does not receive written notice from the defendant within three business days, the agency may charge a reasonable fee to store the defendant's firearms.
-A law enforcement agency may establish policies for disposal of abandoned firearms,
+A law enforcement agency may establish policies for disposal of abandoned firearms, provided such policies require that the person be notified via certified mail